Speech Sound Therapy and Orofacial Myology

 Speech therapy begins with an evaluation of your child’s ability to make all of the sounds of English in a variety of speaking tasks.
 Results are analyzed for errors or error patterns and are compared to children similar in age.
 Goals for instruction and practice are then determined.

 During speech therapy sessions, your child will engage in fun games and activities centered around developing those targeted sounds.
 Tasks will progress in difficulty, and instruction will center around teaching proper tongue placement, manner (how the sound is made) and voicing.
 Speech practice will happen both in therapy sessions and at home through a program tailored to your child’s needs.
 The ultimate goal will be for your child to speak clearly and to be understood

-Orofacial Myology treatment begins with an evaluation of the lips, jaw, and tongue at rest and in motion during chewing, swallowing, non-speech movements and speaking.
+Orofacial myology begins with an evaluation of the lips, jaw, and tongue at rest and in motion during chewing, swallowing, non-speech movements and speaking.
 Observations of posture, breathing patterns, and dentition will be made.
-A treatment plan with specific goals will be created, in conjunction with appropriate referrals to other disciplines as needed.
+A treatment plan with specific goals and exercises will be created, in conjunction with appropriate referrals to other disciplines as needed.
 These may include ENT (ear, nose, and throat) physicians, dentists and orthodontists.

 Ideally your evaluation will be conducted in-person.
 Treatment sessions will involve learning specific exercises to address your goals, and these may be provided either in-person or online.

 What are my next steps?

-Once you decide you’d like to pursue speech therapy or orofacial myofunctional therapy, please schedule a free consultation .
+Once you decide you’d like to pursue speech or orofacial myology therapy, please schedule a free consultation .
 We will discuss present needs, history of treatment, and previous assessments (if any).

 To learn more about pricing for assessments and treatment, visit the shop/services page.